QARIMA: A Quantum Approach To Classical Time Series Analysis: Processes and Algorithms

-These vectors are then padded (if necessary) to match quantum register lengths as powers of 2.
-The cosine similarity is estimated using the outcome probability of measuring $0$ from the control qubit of a controlled-swap (Fredkin) circuit:
+These vectors are padded, when necessary, to match quantum register lengths that are powers of two.
+The compact swap test is then applied to the encoded states.
+Let $p_0^{\mathrm{meas}}$ denote the measured probability of obtaining outcome $0$ on the control qubit.
+For normalized encoded states, the swap-test measurement satisfies:

-This estimation is executed using repeated quantum circuit simulations over a specified number of shots.
-The resulting cosine similarity acts as a multifaceted quantum proxy for partial autocorrelation, AR and MA in time series analysis.